Why People of Faith Support Nondiscrimination Protections for LGBTQ AmericansBy Communications Team • February 11, 2021 • 9:44 am

 - We all agree that freedom of religion is one of our most cherished and fundamental rights as Americans.
 That’s why it is protected in the U.S. Constitution.
 However, that freedom does not give any of us the right to harm or discriminate against others, and people of faith understand that.

-- We all respect every American’s right to religious freedom—it’s a sacred right that we will always fight for.
+- We all respect every American’s right to freedom for religion—it’s a sacred right that we will always fight for.
 However, carving out dangerously broad religious exemptions only encourages people to pick and choose which laws they’re going to follow.
-This introduces uncertainty into and invites abuse of all of our laws.
+This introduces uncertainty into and invites abuse of all of our nation’s nondiscrimination laws.